-My research group does theoretical studies of soft condensed matter systems, in particular inhomogeneous copolymer systems, end-tethered polymers, and phospholipid membranes.
-Both of these classes of molecules have relatively high molecular weights, have chemically distinct sections, and are chain-like in structure.
-The copolymer and phospholipid systems can self-assemble to form complex nano-scale structures, and undergo subtle phase transitions.
+My research group does theoretical studies of soft condensed matter systems, in particular inhomogeneous copolymer systems and end-tethered polymers.
+These molecules have relatively high molecular weights, have chemically distinct sections, and are chain-like in structure.
+As a result, they can self-assemble to form complex nano-scale structures, and undergo subtle phase transitions.
 The end-tethered polymers can be used to stabilize colloids, control the properties of functional surfaces, and control transport properties inside microtubles.
-Our approach is theoretical and computational, using a variety of techniques including self-consistent feld theory and, with our collaborators, Monte Carlo and molecular dynamics simulations.
-In the areas of copolymers, current work is on the analysis of cylinder-forming polymers, and the use of fluorescence decay measurements to extract detailed interfacial properties in these systems.
-Our work on end-tethered polymers is on universal control parameters of polymers inside microtubles, and flow through these and other related systems.
+We use a variety of techniques including self-consistent feld theory and, with our collaborators, Monte Carlo and molecular dynamics simulations.
+Our recent work on copolymers has been on the analysis of cylinder-forming polymers, and the use of fluorescence decay measurements to extract detailed interfacial properties.
+Our work on end-tethered polymers has included identifying universal control parameters of polymers inside microtubles, and flow through these and other related systems.
+Most recently, we have combined a variety of computational and experimental results into an integrated picture of end-tethered polymers covering the full range of systems from the one limit of a single, isolated chain through to the other limit of high anchoring density.
+In addition to formulating this consistent picture, our results provide corrections to previous theories of the two limits, including those introduced by de Gennes and coworkers.